nabil828/cstp1305-w23-repo/exmas/midterm_practice/readme.md

 - Exam duration is 90 minutes.
 - Open book.
 - You may your previous labworks.
-- You should demonstrate through tests code that your implementation is working.
+- You should demonstrate through JUNIT tests code that your implementation is working.